EntropyString/Elixir/README.md

   ["85e442fa0e83", "a74dc126af1e", "368cd13b1f6e", "81bf94e1278d", "fe7dec099ac9"]
   ```

-Examining the above code, the `total` and `risk` values determine the amount of entropy needed, which is about 45.5 bits, and a `charset` of `charset16` specifies the use of hexidecimal characters.
+Examining the above code, the `total` and `risk` values determine the amount of entropy needed, which is about 45.5 bits, and a `charset` of `charset16` specifies the use of hexadecimal characters.
 Then Ids are then generated using `Id.random/0`.

 Looking at the output, we can see each Id is 12 characters long.
 Again, the string length is a by-product of the characters (hex) used to represent the entropy (45.5 bits) we needed.
 And it seems the developer didn't really need 16 characters after all.